 What a visionary he was because that’s exactly what today’s medical science is showing.
 It is the accumulation of insults, often nutritional, that gradually lead the body into inflammation and, as a result, accelerated ageing.
 In this report, I’m going to explain what these are, because it is those fundamental changes to your nutrition and lifestyle that can create a way of living for you.

 Some of these natural anti-inflammatories are not causative in the sense that, for example, a lack of curcumin-containing turmeric is not the cause of arthritis even though it can help reduce the pain and damaging state of permanent inflammation.
 All I need do is tell you how they work and how much to take.

-Others are causative such as a lack of vitamin D, omega-3 or insulin-resistance, itself the result of a lifetime of too much sugar and carbohydrates.
+Others are causative such as a lack of What it does: Helps maintain strong and healthy bones by retaining calcium.
+Deficiency Signs: Joint pain or stiffness, backache, tooth decay, muscle cramps, hair loss…., omega-3 or insulin-resistance, itself the result of a lifetime of too much sugar and carbohydrates.

 The best natural painkillers are: